Feel flamenco vividly at Cardamomo

 Today, I want to tell you about the experience we lived a few days ago at Cardamomo Tablao Flamenco of Madrid.
 Because I was surprised, I really did not expect what I saw.

 But I always had the idea of going to see a live show.
-I think it’s something you should do if you live in Spain or if you’re visiting, at least even once.
+I think it’s something you should do if you live in Spain or visit, at least even once.

-Since we are going to move to France soon we could not put it off any longer.
-We decided to go and have the experience at Cardamomo, which is a Flamenco Tablao at the center of Madrid with more than 25 years of experience.
+Since we will move to France soon, we cannot put it off any longer.
+So we decided to go and have the experience at Cardamomo, a Flamenco Tablao at the center of Madrid with more than 25 years of experience.

 Cardamomo, Flamenco Tablao at Madrid